silent-code/RoboND-Rover-Project/writeup.md

 #### 2. Autonomous mode:
 The project goal was to map terrain while avoiding obstacles and locating rocks.
 The approach I used to accomplish the objective utilized the technique of modifying code and simulating the rover behavior.
 This iterative technique worked best for cases where the modified behavior was more likely to arise quickly, e.g., modifying obstacle avoidance behavior so that code change effects could be observed more immediately.
-However in cases such as the rover getting stuck, the simulation approach was less efficient since this behavior was rare.
+However in cases such as the rover getting stuck, the simulation approach was less efficient since this behavior was rarely observed.

 In the perception pipeline, the weakest assumption in a real world situation is the thresholding based on color differences.
 Some type of template matching for rock identification could be used in situations where color was not a reliable feature.
 Stereo vision could be used to extract left-right and height estimates of terrain to identify navigable paths when color thresholding fails for monochromatic terrain.